When does the IRS file a lien?

 - If you have no way to pay and have no tax liens, consider filing an Offer In Compromise.

-Not sure what to do and need help with your back due tax debt?
-Give us a call at (888) 515-4829 or fill out the contact form on our website here.
+Not sure what to do and need help with your back due to tax debt?
+Fill out the contact form on our website here. or call us at (888) 515-4829.
 One of our expert tax attorneys will consult you for free for 15 minutes with no obligation.

 This is not intended to be legal advice and is for information purposes only.